jacekrozwadowski/vertx-ws/README.md

 ```
 mvn vertx:run
 ```
-or run directly from IDE by as Java Application
+or run directly from IDE as Java Application

 # How to use